oracle/oracle-database-operator/docs/observability/README.md

 ```

 ## Scraping Logs
-Currently, the observability exporter provides the `alert.log` from Oracle Database, which provides important information about errors and exceptions during database operations.
+Currently, the exporter provides the `alert.log` from Oracle Database, which provides important information about errors and exceptions during database operations.

 By default, the logs are stored in the pod filesystem, inside `/log/alert.log`.
 Note that the log can also be placed in a custom path with a custom filename, You can also place a volume available to multiple pods with the use of `PersistentVolumes` by specifying a `persistentVolumeClaim`.
 Because the logs are stored in a file, scraping the logs must be pushed to a log aggregation system, such as _Loki_.